crimsonredmk/ArchLinuxARM-TouchPad/Installation.md

-- Enable developer mode with "webos20090606" in the Just Type Box.
+- Enable developer mode with "webos20090606" in the webOS Just Type Box.
 Use no password.

 - "novaterm" into the device from your desktop with the webOS SDK installed.
+You don't need to be in recovery mode or anything special, being on the webOS home screen is just fine.

 - Run the following line by line, carefully, in novaterm connected to your TouchPad.